eNPS - Measure and Improve Employee Experience

-- 0-6 – Detractors: They are unhappy with the company and are likely to damage your brand reputation with negative word-to-mouth.
+- 0-6 – Detractors: They are unhappy with the company and are likely to damage your brand reputation with negative word-of-mouth.

-From here, working out your eNPS is just a matter of subtracting the percentage of detractors from percentage of promoters.
+From here, working out your eNPS is just a matter of subtracting the percentage of Detractors from the percentage of Promoters.

 eNPS = (% of Promoters) – (% of Detractors)

-After this, you’re left with a positive or negative score of between -100 and 100.
+After this, you’re left with a positive or negative score between -100 and 100.

-It’s important to mention that in general, employee Net Promoter Scores are substantially lower than customer scores.
-Employees are strict critics and often hold their company to even higher standards than do customers.
+It’s important to mention that as a rule, employee Net Promoter Scores are substantially lower than customer scores.
+Employees are strict critics and often hold their company to even higher standards than customers do.
 So don’t be surprised if your eNPS is lower than your NPS.